Frameright/image-display-control-web-component/image-display-control/docs/usage.md

 <!-- tocstop -->

-A comprehensive demo is available in [`../demo/`](../demo/).
-Another hypothetical example could look like this:
+A comprehensive demo is available at [`../demo/`](../demo/), covering various aspects of the web component.
+A typical example could look like this:

 ```html
 <html>